elastic/ml-cpp/jupyter/README.md

 └── ...
 ```

-Please note that these file are copied from this repository into the docker container.
-This means that once the container is deleted, the data will be lost!
+Please note that these files are copied from this repository into the docker container.
+This means that once the
+container is deleted, the data will be lost!
 Make sure to `docker cp` or `gsutil cp` the data you wish to keep.

 ## Miscellaneous topics

 ### Working with large jobs on GCP

 All calls to `data_frame_analyzer` are performed in `tmux`.
-This ensures that even you loose the connection or close you broser, you can go back to your jupyter notebook and open the running notebook (e.g. from the tab `Running`).
-If it is still in the call to wait_job_complete(job) you can interrupt the kernel and re-run the last cell.
-The output in the cell will be updated again.
-The state of the variables should be also unchanged.
+This ensures that even you lose the connection or close your
+browser, you can go back to your jupyter notebook and open the running notebook (e.g. from the tab `Running`).
+If it is
+still in the call to wait_job_complete(job) you can interrupt the kernel and re-run the last cell.
+The output in the
+cell will be updated again.
+The state of the variables should also be unchanged.

 ### Working with the GCP buckets